kazan04/Crypto-Stat-Arb/README.md

 ---

 ## Key Takeaway
-Market crashes are sometimes **overreactions driven by leverage**.
+Market crashes are sometimes overreactions driven by leverage.
 This strategy looks to profit from those overreactions causing temporary artifical crashes.

 ---